instaclustr/provisioning-API-DEMO/README.md

 And this for the http calls: https://hc.apache.org/

-Note that it takes TIME to run (e.g. > 1403s), and this may depend on region, number of nodes, instance sizes, etc, and not all possible exceptions are currently handled (I saw some in dev that weren't documented).
+Note that it takes TIME to run (e.g. > 1403s), and this may depend on region, number of nodes, instance sizes, etc, and not all possible exceptions are currently handled.

 Here are the steps: